oudeismetis/oudeis/content/blog/2020/waterfall-instinct.md

 # Embrace Mistakes

-For me, the agile mindset starts with accepting the fact that we will make bad decisions all of the time... and that is OK.
+For me, the agile mindset starts with accepting the fact that we will make bad decisions all of the time. . . and that is OK.

 So knowing that what you are building today is guaranteed to be "wrong" (or at least have several minor flaws), the best thing you can do is to fail often and, more importantly, early and quickly.
 The sooner you find the mistakes in what you've done the sooner you can correct your course.